PaulOpu/PaulOpu/README.md

 Projects I'm currently working on:

-- Automatization of the customs clearence process with graph databases, Named Entity Recongition (NER), and word embedding techniques like Fasttext, TF Universal Sentence Encoder, and Bert.
+- Automatization of the customs clearance process with graph databases, Named Entity Recognition (NER), and word embedding techniques like Fasttext, TF Universal Sentence Encoder, and Bert.

 You can reach me via [Linkedin](https://de.linkedin.com/in/paul-opuchlich-484a85136).
 Stay save!